What is Air Dispersion Modeling?

 - Assessing visible plumes, icing, and fogging impacts due to high water-content air emissions using specialized models such as FOG, SACTI, and CALPUFF

-- Performing off-site consequence analyses for risk management planning and meeting state and local air toxic modeling requirements using EPA dispersion, fire, and explosion models included in BREEZE Incident Analyst
+- Performing off-site consequence analyses for risk management planning and meeting state and local air toxic modeling requirements using AERMOD and EPA dispersion, fire, and explosion models included in BREEZE Incident Analyst

 - Evaluating individual and cumulative human and ecological risk, and performing probabilistic risk analyses using various modeling tools including BREEZE Risk Analyst and other risk modeling tools